Vectorized/closedsea/README.md

 Modifier to guard a function from approving a blocked operator.

 Can be turned on or off by via `filterEnabled`.

+For efficiency, you can use tight variable packing to efficiently store the boolean value for `filterEnabled`.

 ## Safety